Live Stream Concerts

 What about my credit card?

 We recommend saving your payment information for faster checkout in the future.
 Note, this credit card information is NOT stored on Bach or VBO servers.
 If you choose to save your card information, our payment processor would reference your most recent transaction and use that same card.
 If that card is no longer valid, you would be prompted to enter a current card.
 For added security, the CVV from the back of your card is now required.

 Who should save their credit card information?

-Members using Concierge ticketing would have a card on file after their first Concierge purchase.
-Anyone wanting faster checkout should save the card.
+Members using Concierge ticketing are required to save a card in their account, and they must update their card when the expiration date passes or they change cards.
+Anyone wanting faster checkout should save their card.
 And members or patrons who might need staff support with purchases are advised to save their card as well.
-That way, Staff would only need to request payment information when you have a new card.
+That way, staff could charge the cart on file without requesting your credit card information via email.

 What are the account credentials?